PrathyushVC/MedVent/README.md

 - Loading and processing CT datasets.
 - Performing statistical tests to compare different datasets.
+- Visualizing variability through graphical representations.

 ### Annotation Check

 The `Annotation_check.ipynb` notebook is designed to validate and check the annotations in the MRI data.
-It includes functions to identify small components in 3D label images based on specified area thresholds.
+It includes functions to identify small components in 3D label images based on specified area thresholds and provides detailed reporting on annotation quality.

 ## Usage